Metal Barn vs. Pole Barn

 Barns prove to be of immense value when it comes to protecting important assets.
-From farm equipment to furniture to items you simply want to keep in storage, a barn can serve many different purposes.
-If you are thinking about building a barn, it is imperative that you understand your options.
+From farm equipment to furniture and items you simply want to keep in storage, a barn can serve many different purposes.
+If you’re thinking about building a barn, it’s important to understand your options.

-Both pole barns and metal buildings are often used as workshops, storage spaces, and even living spaces, pole barns are built with no foundation and consist of corrugated steel.
-Some pole barn owners choose to build them with aluminum panels, with poles being spaced out every eight feet.
+Both pole barns and metal buildings are often used as workshops, storage spaces, and even living spaces.
+Pole barns are built with no foundation and consist of corrugated steel.
+Some pole barn owners build them with aluminum panels, with poles spaced out every eight feet.

-Common Issues with Pole Barns
+Common Issues With Pole Barns

-Termites and Mold
+Termites & Mold

-Dislodged Nails and Loose Staples
+Dislodged Nails & Loose Staples

-Comprised Strength and Durability
+Comprised Strength & Durability

 Do you have questions about metal barns?
 Contact us today.